-In addition polymerization, the monomers are unsaturated (have a carbon to carbon double bonds).
+In addition polymerization, the monomers are unsaturated (have carbon to carbon double bonds).
 The monomers are of the same types; they join up to form a polymer.
 There is no byproduct.
 For a more advanced blog post on addition polymer, please view this blog.

 In condensation polymerization, the polymers are of two types, in this type of polymerization, water is produced as a byproduct.

-Naming of addition polymer, Poly(monomer name)
+The naming of addition polymer, Poly(monomer name)

 Examples of addition polymers

 Low density poly (ethene) [LDPE] : soft, flexible